syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Get-Selected-Rows-in-GridDataBoundGrid.md

 * ConsiderCurrentCell

 True - If current cell should be returned as selected range.

+## How to Get Selected Rows in GridDataBoundGrid

+This page explains about How to Get Selected Rows in GridDataBoundGrid and more details.

 {% tabs %}
 {% highlight c# %}